All Episodes

 Folks, even I need time out from this stuff.

-Even even I do.
+Even I do.

-Now, as the Senate prepared to vote for the bill calling for a two month extension.
+Now, as the Senate prepared to vote for the bill calling for a two-month extension, the White House understood that Boehner signed off on it.

-That the House was never going to go along for kicking it down the road for just two months.
+Boehner spokesman Brendan Buck said the Speaker never approved the Senate bill, that he never went along with this, that the House was never going to go along for kicking it down the road for just two months.

 Anyway, it is what it is.